medullan/jean-ui/README.md

 ```bash
 $ grunt serve --port=$PORT
 ```
+NB.
+Ensure the server/api JEAN-UI points to is also running.

 ### Environment Variables
 You can set environment variables that will be available in the `CoreConstants` angular constant within the `core module`.